Sentencing of Boy A and Boy B to be heard after murder case that shook Ireland comes to a close

 Due to Irish law, the boy’s identities have not been released and they are known only as Boy A and Boy B. Their identities are entirely protected until they turn 18.

 As well as murder, Boy A was also found guilty of aggravated sexual assault.
-Boy 14-year-old boys have been in custody, at Oberstown Detention Centre, a facility for children in Dublin, since the trial.
+Both 14-year-old boys have been in custody at Oberstown Detention Centre, a facility for children in Dublin, since the trial.

 The trial was followed closely by the Irish public and the evidence of Kriegel’s traumatic teenage years, the brutal injuries she sustained and the Boys’ efforts to cover up the crime shocked the nation.